My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 It prevents money from getting into their pocket, but people are not actually seeing, they never take possession of the money that is being taxed because of withholding.

-I've always said if you want to change tax policy, get rid of withholding, require everybody to pay the check, and you'll have reform real fast.
+I've always said, if you want to change tax policy, get rid of withholding, require everybody to pay the check, and you'll have reform real fast.

 Well, that's what's happening here.

-They're having to go through the rigmarole of trying to qualify for a subsidy.
+Now that the employer mandate's gone, they're having to go through the rigmarole of trying to qualify for a subsidy.

-Um, they're getting these letters, their current plans don't survive.
+Their current plans don't survive.

 Their premiums are doubling in many cases.